Meningococcal disease

 Children aged <2 years

-Children aged <2 years have the highest incidence of meningococcal cases.
-The disease occurs most often in infants aged 3–5 months.
+Children aged <2 years have the highest incidence of meningococcal disease, occurring most often in infants aged 3–5 months.

 Adolescents aged 15–19 years